Analysis Likely

 • NPC reactions to weather (visible in Trailer 2)

-• Advanced visual effects — reflections, lightning, dynamic water (trailers)
+• Advanced visual effects: reflections, lightning, dynamic water (trailers)

 What’s Still Speculation

-• The actual impact of weather on missions and gameplay
+• The actual impact of weather on missions and gameplay systems

-• A persistent environmental damage system
+• A persistent environmental damage and repair system

 • Seasonal weather-linked events